kavehmz/kube-for-the-dyslexic/README.md

 I will repeat the concepts again and again through this readme.

+You just need to follow the steps and absorb as much as you can.

 What you need is an installation of `docker`, `kubectl` and a tool named `kind` which can create Kubernetes cluster in docker.

 Docker: https://docs.docker.com/get-docker/